3D-BrAIn Project

 The Project

-3D-BrAIn is an EU-funded research project aimed at developing personalised precision medicine for central nervous system (CNS) disorders.
-The project will combine stem cells technology, advanced microelectrode array recording, and artificial intelligence (AI)-based data analysis to create an innovative bio-digital twin model of the human brain that is personalized, precise, and predictive.
-The resulting 3D-BrAIn platform will allow robust and accurate modelling of the human frontal cortex to support the development of personalized medicine, drug screening, and neurotoxicity testing across a broad range of neuropsychiatric diseases.
+3D-BrAIn is an EU-funded research project aimed at advancing personalised precision medicine for central nervous system (CNS) disorders.
+The project will integrate stem cell technology, advanced microelectrode array recording, and artificial intelligence (AI)-based data analysis to develop an innovative bio-digital twin model of the human brain that is personalised, precise, and predictive.

 0